Go to

 Be on your guard

-<strong><em>Rakuten Kobo</em></strong> sells audiobooks and e-books in partnership with Walmart How can you guard against these types of Real Fake News?
+<strong><em>BudgetPet<wbr>World</em></strong> — everything for health and happiness of the fuzzy ones How can you guard against these types of Real Fake News?

 1. Pay attention to the flow of an interview, specifically how the media dive into, ignore, or redirect the interviewee.
 Does the media build on and delve into the interviewee’s remarks?
 Or instead do they use non sequiturs and vague associations to build an implied and unsupported case against the interviewee?